Superrehtard/old_diaspora_wiki/How-to-contribute-translations.md

 ### Note

 Please do not try to upload translations to 99translations.com.
 There are some weird bugs with that.
-You can instead them to diaspora@mrzyx.de and I'll see how I can add them.
+You can instead send them to diaspora@mrzyx.de and I'll see how I can add them.